The Mergers & Acquisitions Litigation Review: Denmark

 The legal basis of liability in these types of tort claims are ordinary negligence, except for claims against professional advisers, who are subject to professional liability.

-The most predominant is the Memory Card Technology case (U.2015.2075H) and the rationale applied by the Supreme Court.
+The most predominant is the Memory Card Technology case6 and the rationale applied by the Supreme Court.

-The chairman's response was to ask the CEO if the allegations in the letter were true, which the CEO denied.
-The chairman made no further enquiries, nor did he inform the other members of the board of directors or the company's auditor about the letter.
-The Supreme Court held (unofficial translation):
+The chair's response was to ask the CEO if the allegations in the letter were true, which the CEO denied.
+The chair made no further enquiries; nor did he inform the other members of the board of directors or the company's auditor about the letter.
+The Supreme Court held the following:7

 The Supreme Court finds that [the chairman] in the performance of his duties lived up to his obligations as chairman of the board.
 It was, though, an erroneous assessment that he, on the basis of i.a. his long-standing trusting collaboration with the CEO, D, accepted his reply of 3 March 2000 to the criticism in the letter of 1 March 2000 from the resigned Group CFO […] without informing the other board members and the auditors.
 Based on an overall assessment, however, the Supreme Court finds that a single error of this nature is not sufficient to establish liability on the part of [chairman].